How to get a great cover for your book

 Like it or not, readers judge a book by its cover.
 Many readers still let the first few pages or chapters do the talking, sure, but if a reader is skimming a bookshelf or an Amazon list, you want their eyes to pause on your book.

 Make them pause because they were attracted to an element on your page or a cohesive design that appealed to their inner-perfectionist.
 Make them want to know what’s on the inside of your cover.
 You can’t do that if your cover is poorly done.
 Your book deserves a good cover.

 Remember I said I’d share a good cover?

 Joel Torres is a designer I’ve been lucky enough to cross paths with, and he agreed to give this theme a shot.
+He is one of the designers found in the Authors’ Tale pre-made cover library, too!
 I told you earlier I’d show you a professional cover, so here are his interpretations of my pretend book.
 Obviously, the title was fickle.
 It changed a lot on my end.
 That’s another tip.
 Make sure you know what you want your book title to be.

 Use these tips to help you decide what design you might want for your book.
 Use them, if you are designing your cover, to at least help you understand a few things that must be considered when designing it.
 If I can’t convince you to invest in a professional cover, I hope to at least give you enough information to improve you cover a little.
 Who knows?
 You might create an amazing cover with or without the help of my post.
 I’m not saying because you’ve never designed a cover that you can’t design one.
 I know a few designers who still make me cringe with their covers, and I know a few authors who design little but surprise me with their creations.
 I’m not, for a second, saying you can’t design.
 I am saying, however, that you need to admit to yourself that you have limits, and consider whether design is one of them.
 You should want what’s best for your book, so give it that.
 Strive to give it the attention and presentation it deserves.